Trexmount Ventures

 • Terrain: Rocky, steep in places, with some scrambling required

-• Weather: Can change rapidly, always start early in the morning
+• Weather: Can change rapidly, always starts early in the morning

 At Mardi Himal Base Camp, the mountains feel impossibly close.
 Furthermore, the silence up here is profound, broken only by the wind and the occasional crack of distant ice.